The Coaching Feedback Loop: How to Read a System’s Response and Adjust in Real Time

 The Four Phases of the Coaching Feedback Loop

 Every effective coaching feedback loop contains four phases.
-Mastering these will give you the adaptability that complex systems demand.

 1. Intervention